OFFRE D'UNE DURÉE LIMITÉE | Obtenez 3 mois à 0.99 $ par mois

 À propos de cet audio

-Learn American English with your host Michael DiGiacomo from Happy English in New York City.
-Michael has been teaching English since 1994.
+This is an American English Podcast with your host Michael DiGiacomo from Happy English in New York City.
+You will learn real American English speaking and pronunciation with Michael, who has been teaching English since 1994.
 This is an English as a Second Language (ESL) and English as a Foreign Language (EFL) podcast that brings you fun, practical, and useful English lessons which are ideal for intermediate and advanced level English learners everywhere.
 This podcast is perfect for university students, business professionals, homemakers, retirees and anyone who is interested in learning and improving their English skills.
 Every week, you are going to learn American English idioms, conversational expressions and phrasal verbs.
 As your American English teacher, I will help you learn real and natural American English pronunciation and conversational style.
 You will get the chance to improve your vocabulary and have a clear understanding of practical English grammar.
 I also help you have a deeper understanding of American Culture through language learning.
 Join my podcast learner's study group to practice these lessons with me each week on zoom.
 Get Happy, Get English.
 Happy English!2014 -2025 Michael DiGiacomo, Happy English Language Services Co.
 Apprentissage des langues

 Épisodes